 For producers, the opportunity for online viewing to extend the experiences of traditional platforms offers not only new ways to distribute content but also new ways to promote it.
 No matter how the audience got there – primarily motivated by the platform, content or both – they will always come to the point of having to choose what to watch from the films and programs available.

 At the same time, however, more choice for the viewer means more competition for the producer.
 For online viewers, choice is virtually unlimited.
 With such a wide selection available, browsing for content becomes more difficult and 70 per cent of online viewers search for a specific title.
 In such an environment, content awareness has never been more important.

 4. Social media networks offer a strategic opportunity to build awareness as word of mouth evolves in speed and scale.

 Awareness built through other platforms plays a very important role in guiding the decisions of people seeking out content online, with 41 per cent saying that ads and trailers at the cinema, on television and outdoors are an influence.

 Furthermore, 26 per cent of online viewers said they often see, hear and read interviews with the cast and crew via television, radio, magazines and newspapers.
-22 per cent said they viewed official screen content sites and 28 per cent viewed general sites.
+And 22 per cent said they viewed official screen content sites with 28 per cent viewing general sites.

 However, social media networks such as those offered through Facebook and Twitter are growing in influence.
 Not only have they given trailers a new lease on life but 30 per cent of online viewers now say they often read posts on these sites before deciding what to watch and half of those post comments back once they've viewed.